bluenote10/oop_utils/README.md

 The library was written with the JS target in mind, but works fine on C/C++ targets as well.

 The design decision to model methods as closures comes at the price that every data access has to go through getters/setters.
 On the other hand, it has a few interesting properties:
 - The direct consequence: Full encapsulation.
-In contract to regular object fields it is much easier to expose only what has to be exposed.
+In contrast to regular object fields it is much easier to expose only what has to be exposed.
 - Internal state can be split into mutable/immutable via `var`/`let` bindings.
 For example
     ```nim
     class(Person):